CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 When I saw this gorgeous build, I had to reach out to its owner and ask him a few questions.

-We ended up doing a combination of a review and interview together to show you what to expect if you decide to buy a YOELEO R9 frameset and do your own build.
+We did a combination of a review and an interview to show you what to expect if you buy a YOELEO R9 frameset and do your own build.

 Before we dive in, I want to thank Robert for his time and the experience he shared.